top of page

 Before reaching Agdz, you can make a short detour to the town of Aâgoubt and the Kasbah of Oulad Othmane, a beautifully preserved 18th-century fortress where you can spend the night.
 Each of its authentic rooms is colourfully decorated with Amazigh textiles and there’s a stunning swimming pool with views of the surrounding mountains.

-Continue driving south to the village of Tamegroute, which has long been a centre of religious learning.
-It was the historical heart of the Nasiriyya, a Sufi order that was among the most influential in the Islamic world.
 Aside from being renowned for its glazed ceramics, Tamegroute is home to a buried kasbah, designed for its occupants to escape the scorching summertime temperatures.
 Not to miss is the Tamegroute Koranic Library, which contains a collection of ancient books dedicated to everything from religion to poetry and astrology.

 While there aren’t many places to stay in Tamegroute, there are some inviting oasis lodges and riads in nearby Zagora (famed for its mural depicting the cameleer's journey to Timbuktu).

-Places to stay in Zagora
+Best places to stay in Zagora

-With its sun-drenched terrace and inviting swimming pool, this traditional riad in Zagora receives rave reviews for its warm hospitality and delicious meals.
+With its sun-drenched terrace and swimming pool, this traditional riad in Zagora receives rave reviews for its warm hospitality and delicious meals.

 Located on the road that connects Tamegroute and Zagora, this enchanting lodge features beautifully decorated rooms and a large swimming pool within lush surroundings.